KHADC rebuts govt claim on NOC to rail project - The Shillong Times

 KHADC rebuts govt claim on NOC to rail project

-Shillong, Mar 23: The vexed Byrnihat railway project which has been caught in a bind for over three decades, has a new twist.
+SHILLONG, March 23: The vexed Byrnihat railway project, which has been caught in a bind for over three decades, has a new twist.

 The state government and KHADC are making contradictory statements regarding issuing of NOC over land acquisition.

-Transport Minister S. Dhar in a written reply in Assembly on Wednesday disclosed that it had received NOC from KHADC, there was prompt denial from
+Transport Minister Sniawbhalang Dhar in a written reply in Assembly on Wednesday disclosed that it had received NOC from KHADC, but there was prompt denial from CEM, Titosstarwell Chyne.

 On Thursday he categorically said that the council has not given NOC to the Tetelia-Byrnihat railway project.